Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Physics-based ship design extension

 Stability measure calculation relies on the notion of \textit{metacenter}.
 It is the position on the hull vertical centerline where the buoyancy force vector and the centerline intersect for a small angle of heel.
 Metacentric height $\tilde{h}_\text{GM}$ is the vertical distance from the center of gravity to the metacenter:

 where $\tilde{h}_\text{KB}$ is the distance from keel to the center of buoyancy, $\tilde{h}_\text{BM}$ is the distance from the center of buoyancy to the metacenter and $\tilde{h}_\text{KG}$ is the distance from keel to the center of gravity (figure \ref{fig:stability}).
-The vessel is stable when $\tilde{h}_\text{GM}>0$ by design, meaning the vessel reverts to an upright orientation from a small angle of heel.
+The ship is stable when $\tilde{h}_\text{GM}>0$ by design, meaning the ship reverts to an upright orientation from a small angle of heel.

 The vertical position of the centroid of the displaced water is

 where $\hat{\beta}=\beta+1$ and $\tilde{\beta}=2\beta+1$

 The vertical distance from the center of buoyancy to the metacenter is $\tilde{h}_\text{BM} = I^\text{wp}/\nabla$, where $I^\text{wp}$ is the area moment of inertia of the waterplane area about its centroidal axis.
 We compute the (definite) moment integral